tkw1536/DataAnalytics/README.md

 # DataAnalytics
-Python Library for the course DataAnalytics
+Python Library for the course DataAnalytics.

+## Installation